Sulxy/Joshs-Regex-Tutorial/gist-template.md

     /: allows the use of a forward slash.
     \w: allows the use of any word character.

-### Flags

-Flags can be thought of like switches that change how the regex works.
-These flags allow the regex to search more effectively.
-These flags are not present within the URL regex, and are not required for the URL regex's intended purpose.
-However, there are 7 types of Flags:

-    Case Insensitive: (i) This tells the regex to ignore whether letters are capitalized or not.
-    Global: (g) This tells the regex to find all matches within a text, and to not stop after the first one is found.
-    Multi-line: (m) This changes the behavior of the regex, and splits the text into several times; each line beginning with '^' and ending with '$'.
-    Unicode: (u) This allows for unicode support, and brings unicode characters into the mix.
-    Sticky: (y) This requires that a match start at the 'lastIndex' property of an input string.
-    Dot All: (s) This changes the behavior if the '.', so that it matches any character.
-    Verbose: (x) This allows the regex to be more readable by ignoring whitespace and comments.

 ### Grouping and Capturing